vikkisnax/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). online def: closure gives you access to an outer function’s scope from an inner function In JavaScript, closures are created every time a function is created, at function creation time.

+self def: closures let a function inside of another function access the outer function plus global variables, but we cannot reach down into the inner function.

 2. Study the following code, then answer the questions below.

 ```js